Westgate Mall (Ohio): Beginning

-Eventually, Higbee's also took over the newer Federal Department Store space when Federal's closed in 1969 but not before Atlantic-Spartan opened in the location in 1969 until 1972.
+Eventually, Higbee's also took over the newer Federal Department Store space when Federal's closed in 1969, but not before Spartan-Atlantic opened in the location in 1969 until 1972.
 Higbee's moved their Home Store to this location in 1973.
 The center was roofed over in the late 1960s to compete with neighboring newer Parmatown Mall 8 mi southeast and Great Northern Mall 4.5 mi southwest of Westgate Mall.

-1972 saw the construction of a four-screen movie house operated by General Cinema Corporation.
-Halle's closed in 1983 when the chain went out of business.
+In 1972, a four-screen movie theater operated by General Cinema Corporation was constructed.
+Halle's closed on November 10, 1982, when the chain went out of business.

 In 1984, the Richard E. Jacobs Group, a Cleveland-based real estate developer, took ownership of the complex and began renovations and remerchandising to aim for the upper-income buyers surrounding the mall.
-The year saw the addition of Pittsburgh-based Joseph Horne Co. in the former Halle space and the Promenade Food Court, which was added to replace the original movie theatres.
-A new six-screen cineplex was built behind the mall in a satellite building, near the Higbee's Home Store.
+Pittsburgh-based Joseph Horne Co. opened in the former Halle space on March 12, 1987, following a week-long soft opening.
+In 1988, the Promenade Food Court was added to replace the original movie theatres.
+A new six-screen General Cinema cineplex was built behind the mall in a satellite building near the Higbee's Home Store.